Drain and Sewer

 Signs You Need a New Water Heater

-Chances are, you already have a water heater installed in your home.
+Chances are that you already have a water heater installed in your home.
 Sooner or later, though, you’re going to need to install a new system to replace the old one.
-There are a number of signs that you should look for to indicate that you need a new water heater.
+Look out for these signs that you need a new water heater.
 For example:

 - Loss of Output: Any water heater can become exhausted, if you put it under enough demand for a long enough period of time.
 If your water heater starts to display a steady loss of output potential over time, though, it probably means the system is wearing down.
 If your water heater can’t provide enough hot water for a shower anymore, for example, you probably need a new one.

 - Repairs: Every water heater is going to need repairs every once in a while.
 Those times should be few and far between, though.
 If you need to repair your water heater multiple times a year, especially if something new breaks each time, it means you need a new system.

 - Age: Water heaters tend to last around 15 years, on average.
 If your water heater is older than that, it’s going to be much more likely to develop problems.
 It’s much more cost effective in the long run to replace water heaters that have passed 15 years of age.
 Talk to your plumber about whether a new water heater would be best for you.